-The University of Birmingham commissioned 3, 4, 5 and 6 storey student accommodation blocks arranged in three concentric crescents in 6 blocks per crescent.
+The University of Birmingham commissioned 3, 4, 5 and 6 storey student accommodation blocks arranged in three concentric crescents of 6 blocks per crescent.

-All housing 806 single en-suite rooms, arranged in 6 bedroom flats with associated kitchens and lounge areas and 36 double room penthouse suites.
+A total of 806 single en-suite rooms are arranged in 6-bedroom flats with associated kitchens and lounge areas along with 36 double room penthouse suites.

-The cellular RC deep raft provided even support over variable ground conditions and a cantilevered foundation over an existing 36 inch foul water sewer traversing the site and cutting across the corner of one of the blocks.
+Our designs included cellular RC deep rafts that provide even support over variable ground conditions and cantilevered foundations over an existing 36-inch foul water sewer traversing the site and cutting across the corner of one of the blocks.